 - The team conducts the Operations Readiness Review to ensure the system, procedures, and all supporting software and personnel are ready and fully operational.
 Before launch, the team conducts Key Decision Point E that determines readiness to conduct post launch operations.

 Spacecraft Shipped to Launch Site

 - The Psyche spacecraft, now fully assembled, includes solar panels, which fold during transport and launch.

 - The spacecraft measures about 81 feet long (24.76 meters) when the solar panels are unfolded.
 This is about the size of a singles tennis court.

-- The body of the spacecraft is about 10 feet long (3.1 meters) and almost eight feet (2.4 meters) wide.
+- The body of the spacecraft is about 10 feet long (3.1 meters) and almost 8 feet (2.4 meters) wide.

-- At the launch site the team will conduct an entire re-check of the spacecraft before integrating into the launch vehicle.
+- At the launch site the team conducts an entire re-check of the spacecraft before integrating into the launch vehicle.

-- Once in space, the spacecraft will travel using solar-electric propulsion.
+- Once in space, the spacecraft travels using solar-electric propulsion.

-- It will arrive at the asteroid, located in the main asteroid belt between Mars and Jupiter, in early January of 2026.
+- It arrives at the asteroid, located in the main asteroid belt between Mars and Jupiter.

-- The spacecraft will use the gravity of Mars to increase speed and to set its trajectory to intersect with Psyche’s orbit around the Sun.
+- The spacecraft uses the gravity of Mars to increase speed and to set its trajectory to intersect with Psyche’s orbit around the Sun.

 - It does this by entering and leaving the gravitational field of Mars.

-- This slingshot maneuver will save propellant, time and expense.
+- This slingshot maneuver saves propellant, time and expense.

-- Leading up to arrival at Psyche, the spacecraft will spend 100 days in the approach phase
+- Leading up to arrival at Psyche, the spacecraft spends 100 days in the approach phase.

-- The spacecraft will also measure the asteroid’s spin axis and rotation.
+- The spacecraft also measures the asteroid’s spin axis and rotation.

-- It will perform science operations from four different orbits, each successively closer to the asteroid.
+- It performs science operations from four different orbits, each successively closer to the asteroid.

-- In this final phase, the mission team will provide all remaining deliverables and safely decommission the space flight systems.
+In this final phase, the mission team provides all remaining deliverables and safely decommissions the space flight systems.